romanowski/blog/neo4j.md

-# Lambda-like architecture on highly connected data with Neo4j
+# Immutable graphs with Neo4j

 ## Problem:

-Imagine you have to manage hundreds of different projects, that could have hundreds of different actions.
-These projects can be grouped at many levels, some of them can be grouped into different "monitoring groups" - and of course, you have some people assigned to them to execute them (corporate speak for "you have to do it"), some others are assigned to monitor them.
-You have "cost centers", progress and performance measures and all this related management things on top... and it has to be quite generic.
+Imagine you have to manage hundreds of different projects, that could have several different actions or building blocks.
+These projects can be grouped into "monitoring groups" - and you have some people assigned to execute them, some others are assigned to monitor them.
+You have "cost centers", progress and performance measures and all this related management things on top.
+It has to be generic enough to cover different types of businesses, yet all of them need to manage projects.

-This is roughly the kind of sophisticated tool used by some of the large CAC-40 (Euronext Paris) listed companies that we were working on.
+This is the kind of sophisticated tool used by some of the large CAC-40 (Euronext Paris) listed companies that we were working on.
 This software stack was going through a lot of transformations and rapid development to cover new functionality and get more generic architecture.

 ### Asynchronous graphs with actors